-The regional highway networks in the 2021 Regional Plan include all roads classified by local jurisdictions in their general plan circulation elements.
-These roads include freeways, expressways, and the Regional Arterial System (RAS).
-The RAS consists of all conventional state highways, prime arterials, and selected major streets.
+The regional highway networks in the Amendment to the 2021 Regional Plan include all roads classified by local jurisdictions in their general plan circulation elements.
+These roads include freeways, expressways, and the Regional Arterial System (RAS), which consists of all conventional state highways, prime arterials, and selected major streets.
 In addition, some local streets are included in the networks for connectivity between TAZs.

-The route improvements and additions in the 2021 Regional Plan and 2021 RTIP Amendment No. 06 are developed to provide adequate travel service that is compatible with adopted regional policies for land use and population growth.
-All regionally significant projects are included in the quantitative emissions analysis.
-These include all state highways, all proposed national highway system routes, all regionally significant arterials, and all "other principal arterials" functionally classified by the Federal Highway Administration.
-These include both federal and non-federal regionally significant projects.
+All regionally significant projects are included in the quantitative emissions analysis for the amendment.
+These include all state highways, proposed national highway system routes, regionally significant arterials, and "other principal arterials" functionally classified by the FHA.
+These include federal and non-federal regionally significant projects.

-The networks also account for programs intended to improve the operation of the highway system, including high-occupancy vehicle (HOV) lanes, Managed Lanes, and ramp metering.
-Existing and proposed toll facilities also are modeled to reflect time, cost, and capacity effects of these facilities.
+The networks also account for programs intended to improve the operation of the highway system, including High-Occupancy Vehicle (HOV) lanes, Managed Lanes, and ramp metering.
+Existing and proposed toll facilities also are modeled to reflect time, cost, and capacity effects.

-In addition, several Managed/HOV lanes are included in the 2021 Regional Plan (Tables C.11-C.14, located at the end of this appendix).
-Managed Lanes offer priority access to people using transit, carpooling, motorcycles, or vanpooling along with emergency vehicles and some low-emission vehicles with appropriate decals.
-Additionally, one-lane HOV facilities that operate as two-person carpool lanes in the earlier years of the 2021 Regional Plan transition to Managed Lanes by 2035.
+In addition, several Managed/HOV lanes are included in the Amendment to the 2021 Regional Plan (Tables Alla-A.14b,).
+Managed Lanes offer priority access to people using transit, carpooling, motorcycles, or vanpooling along with emergency vehicles and some lowemission vehicles with appropriate decals.
+Additionally, one-lane HOV facilities that operate as two-person carpool lanes in earlier years transition to Managed Lanes by 2035.
 It is assumed that the excess capacity not utilized by carpools and transit on these facilities would be managed so that single-occupant vehicles could use these lanes under a pricing mechanism.
-Traffic flows would be managed so that the facility would operate at level of service D (LOS D) or better.
+Traffic flows would be managed so that the facility would operate at LOS D or better.

-SANDAG maintains a master transportation network from which a specific year network, between the years 2010 and 2050, can be built.
+SANDAG maintains a master transportation network from which a specific year network, between 2010 and 2050, can be built.

-For air quality conformity analyses of the 2021 Regional Plan and 2021 RTIP Amendment No. 06 using emissions budgets from the 2020 SIP, SANDAG built and verified six highway networks (2023, 2026, 2029, 2032, 2040, and 2050) from the master transportation network.
+For the air quality conformity analyses of the 2023 RTIP and Amendment to the 2021 Regional Plan, using emissions budgets from the 2020 SIP, SANDAG built and verified five highway networks (2026, 2029, 2032, 2040, and 2050) from the master transportation network.

-A list of the major highway and near-term regional arterial projects included in the conformity analysis, along with information on phasing for their implementation, are included in Tables C.11 through C.14.
+A list of the major highway and near-term regional arterial projects included in the conformity analyses, along with information on phasing for their implementation, are included in Tables X.11a and X.14b.
 Locally funded, regionally significant projects have also been or are included in the air quality conformity analysis.
 These projects are funded with TransNet Extension funds-a 40-year, half-cent local sales tax extension approved by voters in 2004 that expires in 2048-and other local revenue sources.